Quantum-Accelerators/quacc/docs/dev/contributing.md

 1. Use NumPy-style Docstrings.

-2. Address any relevant style issues raised by the "Deepsource: Python" and "Sourcery" GitHub actions, if present.
+2. Address any relevant style issues raised by the "Deepsource: Python," if present.

 3. All Python code should be formatted with [isort](https://github.com/PyCQA/isort) and then [black](https://github.com/psf/black), although this will be corrected automatically when merged.